Welcoming. Diverse. Inclusive.

 At Plymouth Church, we recognize that children and youth have rich and vibrant spiritual lives, and we celebrate their participation in worship.
 We want our young people to know themselves as deeply loved by God, their families and their church.
 We encourage them to be curious, to ask questions (no question is off-limits at Plymouth Church), and to share their own insights and understandings about God.

 Our growing congregation includes more and more families with small children (ages 0-4).
 We understand and respect that some parents prefer to keep infants and toddlers nearby.
-We will be hiring a child care provider to care for small children whose parents feel comfortable allowing their child(ren) to leave the sanctuary during worship.
+We have consistent childcare providers for small children whose parents feel comfortable allowing their child(ren) to leave the sanctuary during worship.
 Children who wish to remain with their parents can use the “prayground” area in the sanctuary, which includes quiet toys.